dbaarda/rollsum-chunking/RESULTS.rst

 How deduplication varys with min limit
 --------------------------------------

 This measures how the min_len limit affects deduplication.

-We use max_len = 8x as this avoids the impact of max-length truncations.
+We use max_len = 8x
+to show the impact while avoiding max_len truncations, and max_len = 1.25x to
+show the impact with lots of max_len truncations.

 .. image:: data/perf-chunker-t-x-8.0.svg